cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 The Knowledge Expertise Area gives the character intellectual knowledge, historical insight, and the understanding of complex phenomena.
-It represents a character\'s intellectual breadth and depth, covering disciplines such as history, science, and to some extent, occult hearsay.
+It represents a character's intellectual breadth and depth, covering disciplines such as history, science, and to some extent, occult hearsay.